RinaldoBenaccetta/isidom/src/doc/elements.md

 #### Use
 These values are useable for maximum minification.
-Exemple : $window.content is the same as window.content but will be minified like this :
+Example : $window.content is the same as window.content but will be minified like this :

 ```javascript
 a.content